Evaluating and Calibrating LLM Confidence on Questions with Multiple Correct Answers

-We report the \textbf{confidence} of all evaluated models under different numbers of valid answers (\texttt{1a/2a/4a/6a}), as shown in Tables~\ref{tab:confidence_qwen257b}--\ref{tab:confidence_deepseekv3}. {Note that for API-based models (e.g., GPT-4o, GPT-4o-mini, and DeepSeek-V3), we do not report methods that rely on logit probabilities or internal token distributions, such as Prob-Entropy, N-Prob-Entropy and Sem Entropy.} Across model families and parameter scales, a clear and consistent pattern emerges: model accuracy follows a steady upward trend as the number of valid answers increases.
+We report the \textbf{confidence} of all evaluated models under different numbers of valid answers (\texttt{1a/2a/4a/6a}), as shown in Tables~\ref{tab:confidence_qwen257b}--\ref{tab:confidence_deepseekv3}.
+Note that for API-based models (e.g., GPT-4o, GPT-4o-mini, and DeepSeek-V3), we do not report methods that rely on logit probabilities or internal token distributions, such as Prob-Entropy, N-Prob-Entropy and Sem Entropy.
+For entropy-based methods (Prob Entropy, N-Prob Entropy, and Sem Entropy), we convert entropy $H$ into a confidence score via $\text{conf} = e^{-H}$ to ensure a consistent and comparable scale with other methods, where higher values uniformly indicate greater confidence.

+Across model families and parameter scales, a clear and consistent pattern emerges: model accuracy follows a steady upward trend as the number of valid answers increases.
 However, the model confidence exhibits a diametrically opposite decline over the same range.
 This diverging behavior reveals a significant misalignment between the models' actual performance and their certainty: as the task environment becomes more "favorable" (i.e., more valid answers are available), the models paradoxically become increasingly "underconfident."
 Such a monotonic decline in confidence despite rising accuracy demonstrates that existing calibration methods are unable to remain stable when confronted with multi-answer variation, highlighting a fundamental limitation of current approaches.